MicrosoftDocs/azure-stack-docs/azure-stack/includes/event-hubs-scale.md

 ---

 > [!IMPORTANT]
 > For production deployments requiring high availability, we recommend a 2 CU cluster.
-For development/test, we recommend starting with 1 CU.
+For development/test, you can start with 1 CU.
 >
 > CU scale-out (smaller-to-larger) and scale-in (larger-to-smaller) is also supported.
 However, scale-in from 2CU to 1CU is not supported.